The architect’s role in maximising modular benefits for residential developments

 Building a strong relationship with manufacturers and maintaining a constant line of communication throughout the design, fabrication and transport process is key.
 Aligning both the architect and manufacturer’s approach through the intelligent application of technology facilitates a manufacturing process that maximises efficiencies, allowing both sides of the process to push the boundaries of design which in turn creates more desirable and affordable homes.
 Efficiently planned and manufactured homes is the key route to successfully solving the affordable housing shortage, resulting in real affordable social rent levels.

-The architect’s role in this process goes beyond simply designing the building itself – it extends to the effective use of building information modelling (BIM), and aligning this with the fabrication processes.
+The architect’s role in this process goes beyond simply designing the building itself – it extends to the effective use of Building Information Modelling (BIM), and aligning this with the fabrication processes.
 The RIBA DfMA (Design for Manufacture and Assembly) guidelines seek to align this methodology with the RIBA Plan of Works Stages to illustrate how this process can help to streamline and increase the productivity of building homes throughout the manufacturing process.
-By adopting a streamlined offsite manufacturing process, better quality homes can be manufactured more rapidly at reduced cost, which also helps to tackle issues around the current skills crisis in the construction industry.
+By adopting a streamlined off-site manufacturing process, better quality homes can be manufactured more rapidly at a reduced cost, which also helps to tackle issues around the current skills crisis in the construction industry.